dogunsola/patch-automation/README.md

 - TLS certificate validation is performed by Python's default trust store with TLS 1.2 or newer.
 - API keys are read from environment variables and are not logged.
+- API keys can also be retrieved from Azure Key Vault at runtime and are not written to disk by the application.
 - Generated CSV files are written with `0600` permissions.
 - CSV cells are escaped to reduce spreadsheet formula-injection risk.
 - Multipart upload filenames are sanitized.
 - Uploading to Automox is opt-in with `--upload`.
-- The project has no third-party runtime dependencies.
+- The default environment-variable mode has no third-party runtime dependencies;
+  Azure Key Vault mode uses the official Azure SDK packages listed in `patch automation/pyproject.toml`.

 Treat the generated CSV as sensitive because it contains vulnerability and asset data.
 Store it only in protected locations and remove old exports according to